metalbear-co/mirrord/mirrord/config/configuration.md

 ```

 Valid values follow this pattern: `[protocol]://[name|address|subnet/mask]:[port]`.

+## feature.copy_target {#feature-copy_target}

+Creates a new copy of the target. mirrord will use this copy instead of the original target
+(e.g. intercept network traffic).
+This feature requires a [mirrord operator](https://mirrord.dev/docs/teams/introduction/).

+This feature is not compatible with rollout targets and running without a target
+(`targetless` mode).

 # internal_proxy {#root-internal_proxy}
 Configuration for the internal proxy mirrord spawns for each local mirrord session